What are the top 6 Visitor Management Techniques?

 Imagine you are setting up your next meetings for your visitors in Microsoft Outlook, you can make this process more efficient with the help of a meeting room booking system.

 Before the meetings start, employees can simply access Outlook in the usual way and send a meeting invitation.
-Add a room and video conferencing to suit your meeting needs, all expertly managed by Condeco.
-It's a simple visitor management technique without too much learning.
+It’s a simple visitor management technique without too much learning.

 The Facilities Manager can decide how to offer meeting rooms.
 Self-serve allows employees to choose their own room.
 Facilities Managers have full administration over this process and can implement a method to suit their department and organisation.